61: CREEPY AND KOOKY? NOT THIS ADAMS FAMILY!

 I was looking forward to our tour of the home’s interior and I wanted to be photographed in the room where John Adams was born; that is until we found out that photography was prohibited inside the home.

 As we prepared to enter the birthplace of John Adams, we got the disappointing news from the NPS Ranger: Photography inside the two homes was prohibited.
 Although my cameraman knew in advance that he had to acquire permission to take photos inside Peacefield, he was surprised that photography was banned inside a house that didn’t feature many authentic artifacts or furnishings.
 As I was carried through the small handful of rooms on the first floor, the one that stood out to me the most was in the back of the house where Deacon Adams held town meetings.
 It was in that room where young John Adams got his first political education.
-Unfortunately for the three of us, we didn’t get to see the bedroom where our 2nd President was born as it was upstairs and off-limits to tourists; which disappointed me beyond words.
+Unfortunately for the three of us, we didn’t get to see the bedroom where our 2nd President was born as it was upstairs and off-limits to tourists, which disappointed me beyond words.

 John Adams inherited this home from his father in 1861 and moved into it with his new wife Abigail on their wedding day October 25, 1764.
 Although John and Abigail lived there for 20 years, the future President was only home for ten of those years.